How VR Can be Used in Manufacturing

 Industrial and equipment inspections are two examples of using VR in manufacturing.
 Safety inspectors and plant management can simultaneously monitor every aspect of the production and make any necessary improvements quickly and easily.

 Manufacturers can use VR as a way of promoting their products.
-They use virtual reality to identify showcases, showrooms, and provide digital twin technology.
+They use Virtual Reality technology to identify showcases, showrooms, and provide digital twin technology.
 They hold interactive shows where future customers can explore their products in detail without the necessity of building costly physical prototypes.
 Retailers are able to store products in a virtual environment like a real store and virtually display different models.

 VR is also used in the aviation, aerospace, and shipbuilding industries.
 Using VR technologies, manufacturers can prototype aircraft and ship designs or train cabin crew.